FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ![Alt Text](tm.gif)

-To get started, create and activate a new virtual environment for this exercise:
+To get started, create and activate a new virtual environment for this exercise with special indication:

 ```
-pi@ixe00:~ $ virtualenv tmachine
+pi@ixe00:~ $ virtualenv tmachine --system-site-packages
 pi@ixe00:~ $ source tmachine/bin/activate
 (tmachine) pi@ixe00:~ $
 ```